webgiftdev/gulp-project/README.md

 # gulp-project
 ## Automate web developer's daily routine with Gulp.

-If you're a terminal nerd this tool will help you increase your productivity!
+If you're a terminal nerd and a web developer this tool will help you increase your productivity!

 Convert png, jpg and gif images to WebP, minify all these images' types (jpg, png, gif, webp and svg), minify and beautify CSS, JS, HTML are just the begging!